Our Work In Schools

 - material review & reflection assignment

-The $350 fee per person includes the training required to implement the program as well as the complete package of material for one grade level.
+The training fee ($350-425/person) includes the training required to implement the program as well as the complete package of material for one grade level.
 See the calendar for upcoming dates.

 Family/Caregiver Engagement is strengthened through handout material, homework assignments and a series of meetings that follow the sequential nature of the program.

 The program extends out to the community through Service Learning and partnerships with Lions Clubs and other community initiatives.

 Building a Positive School Climate is a key component as a relationship-centred learning community is important to successful implementation.

 Skills for Growing (K-5) and Skills for Adolescence (Gr 6-8) includes:

 The Facilitator's Resource Guide is an easy-to-use "teacher's edition" that contains lesson plans, assessment strategies, enrichment activites as well as family/community connections activities.
 Each grade level has over 30 lessons to provide enough material to deliver it once a week for the full school year.